exasol/row-level-security/doc/user_guide/user_guide.md

 EXECUTE SCRIPT ASSIGN_ROLES_TO_USER('RLS_USR_2', ARRAY('Development'));
 ```

 **Important:** if you assign roles to the same user several times, the script rewrites user roles each time using a new array.
+That means that at any time a user has the exact set of roles stated in the _last_ assignment command.

-#### Getting a list of users with assigned roles
+#### Getting a List of Users With Assigned Roles

 ```sql
 SELECT * FROM MY_SCHEMA.EXA_RLS_USERS;
 ```

-The script for this command with a string list of roles output will be provided in a future release.
+This script will be added in an upcoming release.

 #### Protecting a Table With Role-based RLS